bacionejs/byte-armada/README.md

 RTC handshakes (SDP) are 1,600 bytes, and compression only brings that down to 700.
 So I implemented **SDP elision**, stripping out shared boilerplate, reducing the payload to just 130. 🎉

-# Developer Reflection

-I made this game hoping that **interesting tactics would emerge from minimal controls**.
-Imagine a speed chess game with pieces defined by 2 traits and 5 magnitudes.
-But in the end, nothing tactically interesting emerged, in fact, PvP is a constant stalemate.